 Sidley Austin LLP traces its genesis in the United States to the firm’s founding office in Chicago, which opened in 1866.
 Early prominent clients included first lady Mary Todd Lincoln, then the widow of President Abraham Lincoln, the Pullman Company, the manufacturer of specialty sleeping railway cars and Western Union Telegraph Company.
 The Firm began expanding beyond its Chicago roots in the mid 1940s, and today has offices in financial and regulatory centers across the globe.
-In addition to Chicago, our U.S. offices now include Dallas, Houston, Los Angeles, New York, Palo Alto, San Francisco, and Washington, D.C.
+In addition to Chicago, our U.S. offices now include Boston, Dallas, Houston, Los Angeles, New York, Palo Alto, San Francisco, and Washington, D.C.

 The Firm provides premier legal services to all types of companies in all stages of development—from fledgling start-ups to Fortune 500 corporations.
 We represent U.S. clients from a multitude of industries, financial institutions and the government.

 Sidley’s leadership on behalf of clients hasn't gone unnoticed.
 Repeating its performance in 2011, Sidley was named “USA Law Firm of the Year 2012” in the Who’s Who Legal awards.
 Sidley was also chosen as law firm of the year in both Capital Markets/Securities and Commercial Litigation in the 2013 U.S.News – Best Lawyers “Best Law Firms” survey and “Bankruptcy Team of the Year” in the 2012 edition of Chambers USA.